jkesanen/txtratl/README.md

 # txtratl

-A simple texture atlas creation tool written in C++11
+A simple texture atlas creation library and tool.

-The tool's source is self-containing in sense that the dependencies are bundled in into `vendor` directory.
+The source is self-containing and the dependencies are bundled into `libs` directory.

+This is not a serious best tool ever to generate texture atlases.
+This was originally a homework that was completed in a few hours.
+And later on updated to be a simple example project / memory pad for CMake configuration.

 ## Requirements

 This software is build using CMake.
-Download Windows CMake from [CMake homepage](https://cmake.org/download/)

-On Ubuntu GNU/Linux CMake can be installed with apt:

-    sudo apt install cmake

 ## Compiling

 ### Windows

-Tested to compile on Visual Studio 2015 Express.
+Tested to compile on Visual Studio Community 2022.

-* Create a build directory:

-    `mkdir build`
-    `cd build`

-* Create a project file from sources for Visual Studio:
+* Create project files from sources for Visual Studio:

-    `cmake -G "Visual Studio 14 Win64" ..\txtratl\src`
+    `cmake -G "Visual Studio 17 2022" -B ..\build`

-* Compile from command line:
+* Compile in the build directory:

     `MSBuild txtratl.sln`

 ### Linux

-Tested to compile in Ubuntu GNU/Linux 18.04 with GCC 7.3.0.
+Tested to compile in Ubuntu GNU/Linux 22.04 with GCC 11.4.0.

-* Create a build directory:

-    `mkdir build && cd build`

 * Create a Makefile from sources:

-    `cmake ../txtratl/src`
+    `cmake -B ../build`

-* Compile:

-    `make`
+* Compile in the build directory:

+    `make -j`

 ## Usage

-Pass a path containing texture images in PNG and JPEG format to the executable.
+Pass a path containing texture images in PNG and JPEG formats to the executable.

     txtratl ../images

-Files `atlas.jpg` and `atlas.txt` are created into the working directory.
+Files `atlas.png` and `atlas.txt` are created into the working directory.

 ## Limitations

-There are many.

-* Maximum side length for the atlas is fixed 4096 pixels
+* Maximum side length for the atlas is fixed 4096 pixels.
-* Only JPEG output is supported (lossy, no alpha channel) due to zupply's PNG writing issues
+* Only PNG output is supported.
-* If images don't fit into 4096 x 4096 sized atlas, then nothing is generated
+* If images don't fit into 24000 x 24000 sized atlas, then nothing is generated.
-* If you feed too many images to the program, it will run out of memory
+* If you feed too many images to the program, it will run out of memory.
-* Blitting 32-bit images requires SSE3 support
+* Blitting 32-bit images requires SSE3 support.

 ## Sample output